 Understanding SCIS records

-In this one-hour introductory webinar, SCIS will provide an overview of SCIS records.
+In this 1-hour introductory webinar, SCIS will provide an overview of SCIS records.
 We will discuss how the different aspects of cataloguing enhance resource discoverability, and how SCIS Data can be used to support your staff and students.
 Useful for school library staff that are not trained in cataloguing or would like a refresher on cataloguing, this webinar will help get you started on understanding the basics of SCIS records and how they can support effective search strategies for students.

 The following topics will be covered:

 - Enhanced content and curating collections (cover images)

 - Subject cataloguing and the importance of the subject search

 - How authority files enhance discoverability

 - The difference between Dewey and call numbers